Maria-Lavinia/AI-Value-Accelerator-Final-Exam/README.md

 2. Name the project and then choose "vanilla" or "vue" 😅
 3. NPM install -D sass in the termina to install Sass

+Next step:

+1. Run npm run dev to open localhost and get a live view of the website